» Main Index

 Thirty years or so ago I used to call occasionally for a beer at the quiet and except locally, little known pub, The Plough at Redford, just as workers from the nearby pugmill and brickworks used to do in their day.
 A pugmill may be described as a mill for grinding and mixing clay for brick making.
 The last time I was at The Plough the weather was gloomy.
 I ordered an Indian Pale Ale, paid for it, got my change, drank my beer and continued on my way home.
 I turned out the loose change in my pocket and found an Indian Anna coin which in the half-light of The Plough bar I had taken for a shilling...
 I couldn’t help smiling at mine host’s action, accidental as it probably was.
 I would remonstrate with him about the Anna next time I called for a beer, but when I did I found The Plough shut for ever

-Make email contact with other ex-customers and landlords of this pub by adding your details to this page.
+You can add your email contact details along with other ex-customers and landlords of this pub here.

 Name Dates Comments